Chemical and Environmental Management

 Further information on wastewater can be found here.

-As of January 2020, the Textiles Partnership's Basic and Advanced Training Programmes will be offered to factories with wet processes in various production countries.
-Systain will be responsible for the programme management and quality assurance and coordinate the training programmes for the Textiles Partnership and for interested partners.
+Basic and Advanced Chemical Management trainings are offered regularly for factories with textile wet processes in different production countries.
+Systain is responsible for program management and quality assurance and coordinates the training programs in close exchange with the brands and the trainers.

 Improving and establishing chemical management in wet processes is a complex task.
 The Textiles Partnership has therefore developed two freely available training courses on chemical management in wet processes and compiled further freely available training materials.